eugenefauntleroy/python_qrgenerator/README.md

 # qrgenerator
-python script for generating QR code
+A python script for generating QR code